freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Follow these guidelines for setting up freeCodeCamp locally on your system.
 This is highly recommended if you want to contribute regularly.

-For some of the contribution workflows, you need to have freeCodeCamp running locally.
-For example, previewing coding challenges or debugging and fixing bugs in the codebase.
+Some of these contribution workflows – like fixing bugs in the codebase or curriculum – need you to run freeCodeCamp locally on your computer.

 > [!TIP]
-> If you are not interested in setting up freeCodeCamp locally consider using Gitpod, a free online dev environment.
+> If you are not interested in setting up freeCodeCamp locally, consider using Gitpod, a free online dev environment.
 >
 > [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/freeCodeCamp/freeCodeCamp)
 >
 > (Starts a ready-to-code dev environment for freeCodeCamp in your browser.)

-## Prepare your local machine
+### How to prepare your local machine

 Start by installing the prerequisite software for your operating system.

-We primarily support development on **\*nix** systems.
+We primarily support development on Linux and Unix-based systems.
 Our staff and community contributors regularly work with the codebase using tools installed on Ubuntu and macOS.

 We also support Windows 10 via WSL2, which you can prepare by [reading this guide](/how-to-setup-wsl).